 Use Rithmic if you’re:

-Professional traders or prop firm traders – Rithmic’s sub-microsecond execution and server-side risk management make it the backbone of professional trading infrastructure.
+Professional traders or prop firm traders — Rithmic’s sub-250µs co-located execution and server-side risk management make it the backbone of professional trading infrastructure.
 If your prop firm uses Rithmic, that’s how you access it.

 Institutions needing risk management — R | Manager™ gives FCMs and brokers account management, SFTP interfaces, and group permissions.
 If you’re running a trading firm, Rithmic’s backend scales.

-Real user feedback: Traders on r/algotrading praise Rithmic’s un-throttled data feeds and microsecond timestamps, noting it’s “the standard for serious futures traders.”
+Real user feedback: Traders on r/algotrading praise Rithmic’s un-throttled data feeds and microsecond timestamps, often calling it “the standard for serious futures traders.”

 Tradovate: who should use it